 What is Baker’s Percentage?
 How exactly can this help you in you the kitchen?

 Have you ever tried to scale a recipe up or down with terrible results?
-Most recipes cannot be simply doubled or tripled or cut in half, etc… you need to make sure that when you change an ingredient, all of them are changed to be the correct balance as the original recipe.
+You would think so, but almost all recipes cannot be simply doubled or tripled or cut in half, etc… you need to make sure that when you change an ingredient, all of them are changed proportionally to be the correct balance as the original recipe.

 There are two types of percentages.
 Total percentage and Baker’s Percentage.